top of page

 1 mile N of Hopkins on 22nd St & 132nd Ave

 Allegan book p.
-5. Photo of school. p.
-5. Allegan Gazette, Oct.
+5. Photo of school.
+Allegan Gazette, Oct.
 21, 1899.
-Hopkins preparing to build brick schoolhouse.
+Hopkins preparing to build a brick schoolhouse.
 Cost $1,025.
-In 1951 there were 15 students enrolled
+In 1951, 15 students were enrolled

 Allegan